Exact algorithms for semidefinite programs with degenerate feasible set: Homotopy for semidefinite systems

 Moreover the expression of $\theta_3$ equals that of $\theta_2$ except for the second binomial coefficient which is smaller, hence $\theta_3 \leq \theta_2 \leq r(m-r) \theta_1$, and we conclude. \end{proof}

-Recall that the algorithm in \cite{HNS2015c} solves LMI under genericity properties that cannot be assumed in the context of this paper.
-It avoids the use of homotopy.
+Recall that the algorithm in \cite{HNS2015c}, which does not rely on homotopy, solves LMI in the regular case, that is, under some genericity properties.
+In the current paper, which relies on homotopy, we do not assume these genericity properties.
 We expect that in degenerate situations the degree of the homotopy curve will exceed that of the univariate representation computed in the regular case.
 We prove that this degree gap is controlled, namely, that the extra factor is linear in $n$ and in the rank-corank coefficient $r(m-r)$.